 In most cases, grout that fills in tile joints is cement-based.
 Cement is porous, and as a result, it can allow moisture and other substances to seep in over time.
 When this happens, staining, cracks and more serious issues such as unpleasant black mold may appear — hence, it’s much more noticeable on the areas around the bottom of showers, sinks, baths and windowsills.

 Wear and tear from age, water, and discoloration are amongst other things that will ultimately leave your interior space looking a little unloved.
 Removing and regrouting or “raking out” as it is known, is a task that almost any homeowner can accomplish without the need to pull all the tiles off the wall and start from scratch!
+It's a much-needed part of home improvement that can keep your tile install looking fresh for years!

 Once you've determined it’s time to replace your grout, you'll need to decide if you’re comfortable tackling intermediate DIY tasks — and if you have the slightest doubt about your ability, you may want to leave grout restoration in the hands of a professional.